Parallel surface defects, Hecke operators, and quantum Hitchin system: Surface defects from gauge origami

 \section{Surface defects from gauge origami}

 In the previous section, we have seen that half-BPS surface defects $-$ the regular monodromy surface defect and the canonical surface defect $-$ of the $\EN=2$ gauge theory are expected to descend to the brane of $\l$-connections and the Hecke operator acting on branes.
-Here, we present their constructions in the IIB gauge origami setting in depth.
+We will confirm this within our 4d $\EN=2$ gauge theoretical setting in section \ref{sec:reg} and \ref{sec:Hecke}, using the analytic constraints on their vacuum expectation values and their correlation functions that will be established in section \ref{sec:TQoper}.
+In this section, we provide a detailed construction of these defects within the IIB gauge origami framework, thereby setting the stage for the subsequent sections.

 We will first present the gauge origami configuration \cite{Nikita:I,Nikita:II,Nikita:III} of intersecting stacks of D3-branes on an orbifold in the IIB string theory.\footnote{To be precise, we will distinguish the terminology for the gauge origami and the spiked instantons in this work.
 The former refers to the configuration of intersecting D3-branes, while the latter refers to the D($-1$)-instantons dissolved into the worldvolume of such D3-brane configurations.} Remind that the role of intersecting D3-branes and orbifolds are to engineer \begin{enumerate} \item The four-dimensional $\EN=2$ supersymmetric gauge theory as the low-energy effective theory on the worldvolume of one of the stacks of D3-branes \item The half-BPS surface defects on this theory by an orbifold singularity or another stack of D3-branes which intersects the original stack on a complex plane \item The $qq$-character for the combined system by another intersecting stack of D3-branes. \end{enumerate} The correlation functions of the BPS defects (e.g., the ones in 2 and 3) are computed as the partition function of the gauge origami, that is, an equivariant integral of the equivariant Euler class of certain vector bundle over the associated moduli space of spiked instantons.
 We sometime call this spiked instanton partition function.